Syntax for EAS Workflows

 name

-The name of the workflow.
+The human-friendly name of the workflow.
 This is displayed on the Expo dashboard on the workflows list page and is the title of the workflow's detail page.

 name: My workflow